Be3N2/Timestamp-Microservice/README.md

 with one or the other, thus being a simple converter between them.

 First project I have made using both node and express.
-Huge thanks to Daniel Shiffman and his wonderfull youtube tutorial called Programming with Text that walks through how to make a node server. https://www.youtube.com/watch?v=6oiabY1xpBo
+Huge thanks to Daniel Shiffman and his wonderful youtube tutorial called Programming with Text that walks through how to make a node server. https://www.youtube.com/watch?v=6oiabY1xpBo